Rahul-Sarode-007/GLM-4.5_Testing/README.md

 The entire game was generated using the following single prompt:

-Create a space shooter game using The game should demonstrate advanced animations, physics, and modular architecture.
+Create a space shooter game.
+The game should demonstrate advanced animations, physics, and modular architecture.
 Include the following features:

 Smooth player movement using velocity, acceleration, and friction (simulate inertia in space).